-Protein Extraction.
-Cells were grown in six-well plates and incubated with the test compounds for 24 hours.
-Afterward, lysis buffer containing 50 mM HEPES, 0.5 M sodium chloride, 1.5 mM magnesium chloride, 1 mM EDTA, 10% (v/v) glycerol, 1% Triton X-100, and 5 μ l/ml of protease inhibitor cocktail was used to collect the cells.
-The cell homogenates were prepared by incubating the cell lysates on ice for 1 hour, with sporadic vortex every 10 minutes, followed by centrifugation at 12,000g for 10 minutes at 4°C. Supernatant of total cellular lysate was collected and stored at -80° C. Afterward, the Lowry method was used to determine concentration of protein by using bovine serum albumin as a standard (Lowry et al., 1951).
+Cells were grown in 6-well plates and incubated with the test compounds for 24 h.
+Afterwards, lysis buffer containing 50 mM HEPES, 0.5 M sodium chloride, 1.5 mM magnesium chloride, 1 mM EDTA, 10% (v/v) glycerol, 1% Triton X-100, and 5 μ l/mL protease inhibitor cocktail was used to collect the cells.
+The cell homogenates were prepared by incubating the cell lysates on ice for 1 h, with sporadic vortex every 10 min, followed by centrifugation at 12,000 × g for 10 min at 4°C. Supernatant of total cellular lysate was collected and stored at -80 °C. Afterwards, Lowry method was used to determine concentration of protein by using bovine serum albumin as a standard (Lowry et al., 1951).